MeltwaterArchive/storyplayer/v2/modules/host/expectsHost.md

 title: expectsHost()
 prev: '<a href="../../modules/host/fromHost.html">Prev: fromHost()</a>'
 next: '<a href="../../modules/host/usingHost.html">Next: usingHost()</a>'
+updated_for_v2: true
 ---

 # expectsHost()

 _expectsHost()_ allows you to make sure that the host is in the state you need it to be.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ExpectsHost_.
+The source code for these actions can be found in the class `Prose\ExpectsHost`.

 ## Behaviour And Return Codes